-Now that's it finally out in the open and playable for millions, the question of whether a Pokémon Unite pay to win mechanic exists is a massive point of conversation (and friction) for the F2P game right now.
-As detailed in our Pokémon Unite currency guide, this fun little MOBA title has a lot of moving parts in terms of progression.
+Is Pokémon Unite pay to win?
+Whether or not a pay to win mechanic exists is a massive point of contention for the F2P game.
 Skins, characters, avatar customizations, item upgrades, and more all use different coins and tokens that can, for the most part, be easily obtained just by playing the game.
 But does its microtransaction purchases mean Pokémon Unite is pay to win?
-Right now, yes.
-Yes it is.
+Let us explain.

 What Is Pay to Win?

 In the case of a Pokémon Unite, pay to win is baked right in.
 Albeit sneakily.
-Real money can be used to buy Aeos Gems which can then be used to upgrade the stats or passive bonuses of their Pokémon's equipment, gaining a distinct early advantage over those who attempt to reach the same point by simply playing the game.
+Real money can be used to buy Aeos Gems which can then be exchanged for the same currency used to upgrade the stats and passive bonuses of Held Items Pokémon take into battle, gaining a distinct early advantage over those who attempt to reach the same point by simply using currency earned through playing the game.

 Is Pokémon Unite Pay To Win?

-Once a player reaches Trainer Level nine, they can start using the Item Enhancer to level up their Held Items.
-These can be upgraded up to 20 times, increasing their core stat bonuses with each and their passive bonuses at level 10 and 20.
-The Pokémon Unite pay to win mechanic stems from how these Item Enhancers are obtained and how much of an advantage they give to those who upgrade them Held Items faster than the non-paying public.
+Once a player reaches Trainer Level nine, they can start using Item Enhancers to level up their Held Items.
+These can be upgraded up to 30 times, increasing their core stat bonuses with each and their passive bonuses at level 10 and 20 respectively.
+The Pokémon Unite pay to win mechanic stems from how these Item Enhancers are obtained and how much of an advantage they give to those who upgrade Held Items faster than the non-paying public.

 Currently, Item Enhancers can be obtained by raising your Trainer Level, completing Event objectives, exchanging tickets earned through regular play, and as rewards for the free tiers of the Pokémon Unite Battle Pass.
 This means there is no easily noticeable method to obtain Item Enhancers by using real-world currency.

 Though the shop doesn't show it, you're able to buy Item Enhancers using paid Aeos Gems when you attempt to buy them without enough Aeos Tickets on hand.
-Aeos Gems can be exchanged for Aoes Tickets at a 1:1 ratio using this method, which can then be used to buy additional Item Enhancers, allowing you to increase the stat bonuses of Held Items fast faster than a non-paying player will be able to.
+Aeos Gems can be exchanged for Aoes Tickets at a 1:1 ratio using this method, which can then be used to buy additional Item Enhancers, allowing you to increase the stat bonuses of Held Items far more quickly than a non-paying player.

 As the amount needed to upgrade Held Items increases as its level goes up, so does the cost (or time commitment) needed to max one out and have it reach its full potential.
-This costs around $40 worth of premium currency per Held Item.
-That's a whopping $120 for a complete set of three upgraded Held Items you can take into battle at the same time.
+This costs around £40/$40 worth of premium currency per Held Item or around £100/$100 for a full set when bonus Aeos Gems are accounted for.